 I took this photo of myself voicelessly whistling.
 Even though I am a whistleblower, I cannot actually whistle.
 My family can attest to this fact.
 The letter below is what we wrote today to Carl Clark, the current CEO of Mental Health Center of Denver as a follow up to a previous letter that I will also put here in my personal website where I get to write whatever I want.

 Our suicidal children have not received good care, if any at all, as private and medicaid insurance paid patients of Mental Health Center of Denver and I want my friends to know.
 I want the whole world to know.
 That’s an understatement, but the truth is I’m trying to tone it down.
 That’s the directive I’ve gotten used to while working inside Colorado’s state education agency.
-It’s difficult for me to figure out exactly what tone is appropriate now that I’m allowed to share my experience and now that I learned that LinkedIn is a more effective way to get the attention of human service business owners.
+And it’s also really upsetting to have to bare my soul and air my dirty laundry just to raise awareness.
+It’s sickening and maddening to realize that LinkedIn is a more effective way to get the attention of human service business owners and most of them are just out for themselves anyway.
 In the mental health business this seems to be the only way.
-Engaging willingly and advocating vigorously for your healthcare gets you tossed out or retaliated against or neglected, so this is what I wrote.
+Engaging willingly and advocating vigorously for your healthcare gets you tossed out or retaliated against or neglected.
+It also requires hiring lots of attorneys and wasting a lot of time, so this is what I wrote.
 Have a 1m3s PEACE full weekend ✌🏼✌🏼

 Dear MHCD CEO Carl Clark MD ,